applibgroup/Sherlock/README.md

 Usage
 -----
-II).
 Usage in java - Sherlock library has init API:

 	Sherlock.init(this)